ipa320/RosTooling.github.io/docu/NewCommunicationObjects.md

       response
         'nav_msgs/msg/OccupancyGrid'[] map
 ```
-:bangbang::bangbang: This model doesn't allow the creation of 2 specification with the same name, although they have different types.
-That means a ROS model like the following one is not allow:
+:bangbang::bangbang: This model doesn't allow the creation of 2 specifications with the same name, although they have different types.
+That means a ROS model like the following one is not allowed:

 ```
 my_msgs: